Kristina01111000/Drws_site/README.md

 Look at the youtube channel for links, will be back soon Check site for other spots where we say there's a charge

+- add a hover color to buttons
+- vertically center buttons (1st in particular)
+- DR W pic promo soften or round edges
+- link bottom button on promo page
+- add button at top that says "its free to join today"